 - Restitution – refers to repayment for charges incurred for such things as damage, repair, replacement, cleaning, or reimbursement.

 - Workshop Attendance and Written Assignments – assignments may include required attendance at an alcohol education, anger management, ethics, or other educational seminar or viewing of a related film.
-Housing also uses an electronic tool called Judicial Educator which contains a series of educational presentations on various topics.
+Campus Living also uses an electronic tool called Judicial Educator which contains a series of educational presentations on various topics.
 Other assignments may include research papers, library assignments, interviews, or written reviews and response papers.

 - Mandatory Move – involves reassigning the student to another housing space.

-- Immediate Removal – in some circumstances, the Executive Director of Housing may be convinced that the conduct of a resident student significantly distracts from the educational environment of the residence halls, or constitutes a clear danger to the safety of other persons or property in the hall.
+- Immediate Removal – in some circumstances, the Director of Campus Living may be convinced that the conduct of a resident student significantly distracts from the educational environment of the residence halls, or constitutes a clear danger to the safety of other persons or property in the hall.
 In this case, the Executive Director may immediately remove the student from campus housing and restrict the student from the building and grounds until final resolution of the case.